niculaionut/poetry/README.md

-in springtime mirrors dance and fly, to glowing smiles they say goodbye, to distant planets they migrate, in outer space they oscilate.
+in springtime mirrors dance and fly, to glowing smiles they say goodbye, to distant planets they migrate, in outer space they oscillate.

 but if they leave - I will forget my face,
 I won't see what time chose to displace...